Dr. Leigh Brosof, Ph.D. (She/Her)

 Sarah Ernst, B.S.
 (She/Her)

 Sarah is a former lab manager for the EAT Lab.
 She graduated from UofL, obtaining her B.S. in Psychology, with minors in Biology and Spanish.
-She is currently a master's student at UNC.
+She then went on to complete her master's degree at UNC.

 Sarah is a former lab manager for the EAT Lab.
 She graduated from UofL, obtaining her B.S. in Psychology, with minors in Biology and Spanish.
-She is currently a master's student at UNC.
+She then went on to complete her master's degree at UNC.

 Shruti Shankar Ram, B.S.

 Shruti Shankar Ram was the Lab Manager of the EAT Lab from 2017-2019.
-After two years of post-baccalaureate research with Dr. Levinson at the EAT Lab, Shruti is now a clinical psychology PhD student and works with Dr. April Smith at the Research on Eating Disorders and Suicidality (REDS) lab at Miami University.
+After two years of post-baccalaureate research with Dr. Levinson at the EAT Lab, Shruti went on to become a clinical psychology PhD student working with Dr. April Smith at the Research on Eating Disorders and Suicidality (REDS) lab.
 She is continuing to use her skills from the EAT lab to explore transdiagnostic risk factors in eating disorders and comorbid illnesses.

 Shruti Shankar Ram was the Lab Manager of the EAT Lab from 2017-2019.
-After two years of post-baccalaureate research with Dr. Levinson at the EAT Lab, Shruti is now a clinical psychology PhD student and works with Dr. April Smith at the Research on Eating Disorders and Suicidality (REDS) lab at Miami University.
+After two years of post-baccalaureate research with Dr. Levinson at the EAT Lab, Shruti went on to become a clinical psychology PhD student working with Dr. April Smith at the Research on Eating Disorders and Suicidality (REDS) lab.
 She is continuing to use her skills from the EAT lab to explore transdiagnostic risk factors in eating disorders and comorbid illnesses.

 Lisa Michelson, M.A., M. Phys.

 Lisa was a study coordinator in the EAT lab from August 2017- May 2019.
-She is currently enrolled at UNC School of Medicine.
+She went on to enroll in the UNC's School of Medicine.

 Lisa was a study coordinator in the EAT lab from August 2017- May 2019.
-She is currently enrolled at UNC School of Medicine.
+She went on to enroll in the UNC's School of Medicine.

 Laura Fewell, B.A.
 Laura was a study coordinator in the EAT lab from Aug 2016-Aug 2017.
 She also previously worked with Dr. Levinson at Washington University.
-Laura is now enrolled in the University of Missouri St. Louis Clinical Psychology PhD program.
+Laura then enrolled in the University of Missouri St. Louis Clinical Psychology PhD program.

 https://www.researchgate.net/profile/Laura_Fewell